Glossary

 T

-Testamentary Account: A revocable trust account in which the account title indicates that the deposits are payable to the named or identified beneficiaries upon the account owner’s (or owners’) death.
+Testamentary Account: An informal revocable trust account in which the account title indicates that the deposits are payable to the named beneficiaries upon the account owner’s (or owners’) death.
 See Formal Revocable Trust Account and Informal Revocable Trust Account.

 Time and Savings Account: A time deposit is an interest-bearing deposit account held in a bank or financial institution which has a specified date of maturity.
 A savings account is a deposit account held at a bank or other financial institution that provides principal security and a typically earns interest.